feizc/MLE-LLaMA/README.md

    | `speed` | 1.02s / it |

-- [ ] Fine-grained english-chinese dataset.
-We are collecting alignment dataset.
+- [X] Fine-grained english-chinese alignment dataset.
+We colleced the pairs and can be download in [google drive](https://drive.google.com/file/d/1oQJQ6AOppzotlNy4a0zHAUHiXfS-GFYi/view?usp=share_link).
-- [ ] Instructing tuning.
-We use [chinese alpaca](https://github.com/carbonz0/alpaca-chinese-dataset) and [GuanacoDataset
-](https://huggingface.co/datasets/JosephusCheung/GuanacoDataset) for instructing tunning.
+- [X] Instructing tuning.
+We use [chinese alpaca](https://github.com/carbonz0/alpaca-chinese-dataset) and [GuanacoDataset ](https://huggingface.co/datasets/JosephusCheung/GuanacoDataset) for instructing tunning.
-- [ ] Checkpoints and cases
+- [ ] Open source Checkpoints, gradio scripts and cases.

 ## Reference